New models available in the U.S. Free shipping to some States. Check here.

 A Mongolian yurt (ger) can also be used to provide space for a variety of activities for companies offering recreational services, and they will be a point of interest for patrons.
 As you may have seen in Mongolia, yurts are commonly used to provide bungalow-type accommodation at tourist camps in the countryside.
 Yurts are used not only as accommodation but also as restaurants, shops and museums in the land of their origin.
 If you are interested in using a yurt for a business such as pub and restaurant, we recommend our paint-decorated or carved yurts with 10 wall segments (sizes, prices).
 An original Mongolian yurt with ten wall segments will contain approximately 20 restaurant tables with five seats each.

 Any event focusing on nomadic culture and tradition will also be greatly enhanced with the addition of a Mongolian ger (yurt).
 If you are a Mongolian citizen living abroad or Mongolia-enthusiast, we would be glad to help you increase awareness and understanding of one of the oldest cultures in the world.
-We recommend carved yurts with 5, 6 or 8 walls (sizes, prices) for use at special events of this type.
+We recommend carved yurts with 5, 6, 7 or 8 walls for use at special events of this type.

-We supply traditional and original hand-crafted Mongolian yurts and furniture to the US market.
+We supply traditional and original hand-crafted Mongolian yurts worldwide with focus on the US market.